alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 the [release] app.
 This uses the same Jenkins/Capistrano pipeline as for Integration, but on the Staging and Production Jenkins environments respectively.

-Some apps require extra care when deploying. 'static', for example, requires a 30 minute wait between environment deploys.
-This is because static is consumed directly by GOV.UK applications at runtime - not a gem version like a normal dependency - and responses from static are cached for half an hour, so problems may not be visible until after this period.
+Some apps require extra care when deploying.
+Static, for example, requires a 30 minute wait between environment deploys.
+This is because Static is consumed directly by GOV.UK applications at runtime - not a gem version like a normal dependency - and responses from Static are cached for half an hour, so problems may not be visible until after this period.
 There are instructions in the release app UI for this.